SOHON — Sotherly Hotels Inc.

 5. Notable Q&A Insights

-• Savannah was highlighted as experiencing outsized negative impacts due to government-related business, which was more significant than anticipated.
+- Savannah was highlighted as experiencing outsized negative impacts due to a combination of reduced transient travel and government-related business.

-This summary encapsulates the key points from the earnings call, providing a balanced view of Sotherly Hotels' performance, challenges, and strategic direction.
+This summary encapsulates the key points from the earnings call, providing a clear overview of Sotherly Hotels' performance, strategic direction, and challenges faced in Q2 2025.